dbcook/openrocket-database/README.md

 #### Quest Aerospace

-Quest Aerospace was founded by Bill Stine, son of G. Harry Stine, who himself was a founder of MPC and MMI before that.
+Quest Aerospace was founded by Bill Stine, son of G. Harry Stine, who himself was a founder of MMI.
 Quest was originally called Quest Aerospace Education, Inc. and was based in Phoenix.
 Later it was reported operating from Colorado.
 Most recently it became a division of RCS RMS, Inc. (parent company of Aerotech) in about 2016, and operates from Cedar City, UT.
-Quest formerly made 18mm and 20mm black powder motors, which have been discontinued in 2017-2018 (reportedly due to sourcing problems in China) in favor of "Q-Jet" composite A-B motors designed by Aerotech.
-C and D motors are supposed to be in the works (seeming almost mandatory now) but have not been officially announced yet.
+Quest formerly sold 18mm and 20mm black powder motors, which have been discontinued in 2017-2018 (reportedly due to sourcing problems in China) in favor of "Q-Jet" composite A-B motors designed by Aerotech.
+C and D motors have been announced as well, with expected availability in August 2018.

 The [Quest website](https://www.questaerospace.com/) has good dimensions for most body tubes, but incomplete or no dimensions for nose cones and other part types.
 There is basically no mass data anywhere.
 There is a `quest.orc` included with stock OpenRocket but I haven't checked on it yet.
-Getting a high accuracy database is going to be hard.
+Getting a high accuracy database is likely to be hard.

 Quest makes several Micromaxx (1/4" diameter motor) kits that can only be had as part of starter sets: